jeremykes/KeSelect/README.md

 - TailwindCSS
 - AlpineJS

 KeSelect uses plain Laravel, Livewire, AlpineJS and TailwindCSS to achieve a simple dropdown select functionality that grabs data directly from the backend.
-The component can be customized normally in a "laravelly" way as you like.
+The component can be customized normally in a "laravelly" way as see fit.

 ## Installation